Journalist Wins $30K In Damages, In Case That Sparked Japan's #MeToo Movement

 A few days later, she went to police, who investigated and told her they were about to arrest Yamaguchi.

-The police found the taxi driver who had picked them up, and he testified that Ito had to be dropped off at the subway, but Yamaguchi said they should be taken to his hotel.
+The police found the taxi driver who had picked them up, and he testified that Ito was to be dropped off at the subway, but Yamaguchi said they should be taken to his hotel.
 Security camera footage from the hotel showed Yamaguchi propping Ito up and moving her through the lobby that night.

 But prosecutors suddenly dropped the case against him and were not required to say why.
 Ito's supporters said Yamaguchi was helped by his close ties to Prime Minister Shinzo Abe.